Adelaide Hills

 The Adelaide Hills region is located in the southern Mount Lofty Ranges east of the city of Adelaide in the state of South Australia.
-The largest town in the area, Mount Barker is one of Australia's fastest-growing towns.
+The largest town in the area, Mount Barker, is one of Australia's fastest-growing towns.
 Before British colonisation of South Australia, the area was inhabited by the Peramangk people.

 The Adelaide Hills wine region comprises areas of the Adelaide Hills above 300 m.

 History

 Before European settlement, the Peramangk people occupied the Adelaide Hills region, including the land from the foothills, north from Mount Barker through Harrogate, Gumeracha, Mount Pleasant and Springton to the Angaston and Gawler districts in the Barossa Valley, and also southwards to Strathalbyn and Myponga on the Fleurieu Peninsula, as well as some sites on the River Murray to the east of the hills.

 The Adelaide Hills were among the first areas of South Australia to be settled by European settlers.
-A number of towns in the Hills were started as German settlements; Hahndorf, and Lobethal are two examples.
+A number of towns in the Hills were started as German settlements; Hahndorf and Lobethal are two examples.
 The original town names and architecture still reflect this.
 Descendants of these first settlers and others of German origin still reside in the area.

+Wood was harvested by woodsmen in the hills and carted to the city for building new buildings from the earliest days of the colony of South Australia.
+The hills were then named "the Tiers", and the timber merchants "tiersmen".
+The first pub in the East End of Adelaide, built at 233–237 Grenfell Street, was known as the Woodman (later being rebuilt as The Producers Hotel).

 This explains the strong German cultural connection seen in the number of Lutheran churches, Lutheran schools which often have German on the curriculum, and the number of older residents who still speak German.
 Some customs have grown, such as the Lobethal Christmas lights which began in the 1950s.

+Today, only one railway goes through the Adelaide Hills: the Adelaide to Melbourne railway line, which was first built in the 1870s and has had only some major realignments since (the most significant of which was the boring of a new tunnel at Sleeps Hill).
+Commuter passenger train services used to run from the city to the town of Bridgewater in the heart of the hills but were cut back to terminate at Belair in 1987.